 The U.S. government attempts to ward off millions of cyber threats each year.
 According to a report released by the Office of Management and Budget, government attackers executed 77,000 cyber cases, including network intrusions and data breaches, during 2015- a ten percent increase from 2014.

 Will Plaster, House of Representatives Chief Administrative Officer, claims that a third of the 200 million emails sent to the U.S. House in 2015 contained malware or viruses.
 In addition, Department of Veterans Affairs Chief Information Officer, LaVerne Council, claims that the agency warded off 160 million malware attacks last year alone.

-With government agencies keeping widespread amounts of confidential data, it’s vitally important that these organizations have security standards and policies in place to not only spot the breach, but stop the breach entirely.
+With government agencies keeping widespread amounts of confidential data, it’s vitally important that these organizations have security standards, such as DISA STIG secure configuration guidance, and policies in place to not only spot the breach but stop the breach entirely.

 The idea of security best practices have been developed for a reason, and without them in place, breaches will continue to escalate.
 With NNT’s Change Tracker Gen7, an organization will be equipped with solutions like File Integrity Monitoring and Change & Configuration Management to help protect individual’s credentials and information from a possible breach.